bradford-hamilton/Ruby-On-Quails/guides/source/action_view_overview.md

 <%= render @products %>
 ```

-Rails determines the name of the partial to use by looking at the model name in the collection, `Product` in this case.
-In fact, you can even render a collection made up of instances of different models using this shorthand, and Rails will choose the proper partial for each member of the collection.
+Quails determines the name of the partial to use by looking at the model name in the collection, `Product` in this case.
+In fact, you can even render a collection made up of instances of different models using this shorthand, and Quails will choose the proper partial for each member of the collection.

 #### Spacer Templates